Direct Counterfactual Communication with Single Photons

-The mysterious phenomenon of counterfactual communication can also be understood from the imaging point of view.
-Traditionally, a typical photography tool, such as camera, records the light intensity that contains the object information.
-In 1940s, a new technique --- holography --- is developed to record not only the intensity but also the phase of the light\cite{Gabor:holography:nature1948}, which enables 3-D imaging.
-Now, one can ask a question: can the phase of the light itself be used for imaging?
-The answer is \emph{yes} from our experiment demonstration.
-Therefore, our counterfactual communication setup can be viewed as a phase imaging tool, where the intensity information is irrelevant.
-Such technique might be useful in some practical situations, such as imaging ancient arts where lights are not allowed to shine on.
+The mysterious phenomenon of counterfactual communication can also be potentially understood from the imaging point of view.
+Traditionally, a typical photography tool, such as a camera, records different light intensities that contain an object's spatial information.
+In the 1940s, a new imaging technique --- holography --- was developed to record not only light intensity but also the phase of light \cite{Gabor:holography:nature1948}.
+One may then pose the question `can the phase of light itself be used for imaging?'
+The answer is \emph{yes}.
+Through the demonstration of counterfactual communication, we have shown that phase can be used as an information carrier, while intensity information itself remains essentially irrelevant.
+For example, assume Bob is equipped with an array of optical switches and Alice replaces her single-photon detectors with an ultra-sensitive camera.
+The pattern of Bob's optical switch array can theoretically be recorded on Alice's camera without photons being transmitted through the channel.
+We call this imaging process ``counterfactual imaging'' or ``phase imaging''.
+Such a technique might be useful in a variety of practical applications, such as imaging ancient arts where shining a light directly is not permitted.

-We acknowledge insightful discussions with T.-Y.~Chen, H.-L.~Yin, Q.~Zhang, Z.~Zhang, and B.~Zhao.
-This work has been supported by the National Basic Research Program of China Grants No.~2011CB921300, No.~2013CB336800, No.~2011CBA00300 and No.~2011CBA00301, the National Natural Science Foundation of China Grants No.~61073174, No.~61033001, and No.~61061130540, and the Chinese Academy of Sciences.